|

 TEACHING

-Law & Society, Minorities in Crime & Justice, and Criminology.
-I bring to these courses my interests and experiences
+Justice & Society.
+I bring to these courses my interests and experiences teaching and researching in a variety of

-teaching in several other substantive areas, including racial and ethnic groups, social deviance, deviant subcultures, and
+substantive areas, including racial and ethnic groups, social deviance, deviant subcultures, and sociological theory.
+Prior

-Studies department provides the perfect opportunity for me to pursue my several substantive interests without being inhibited
+studies provides the perfect opportunity for me to pursue my several substantive interests without being inhibited by disciplinary

-by disciplinary restrictions.
-My undergraduate education was in political science, focusing on political and social theory,
+restrictions.
+My undergraduate education was in political science, focusing on political and social theory, although I settled

-although I settled on political science only after flirting with philosophy and psychology.
-My graduate education was in sociology,
+on political science only after flirting with philosophy and psychology.
+My graduate education was in sociology, but included

-but included much exposure to the philosophy of social science.
-After starting my graduate training in the traditions of sociological
+much exposure to the philosophy of social science.
+After starting my graduate training in the traditions of sociological theory

-theory and comparative-historical sociology, my graduate education ended with an emphasis on the sociology of deviance, crime
+and comparative-historical sociology, my graduate education ended with an emphasis on the sociology of deviance, crime and

-and law, including the study of discrimination and minority identities.
+law, and increasing interest in discrimination and minority identities.
 My teaching benefits at times from each of these areas

 of study, and allows me to appreciate a wide variety of student interests and perspectives.